Creating Web Help / Creating a Web Help System |

 Built-in Web Server for Testing a Web Help System

-To eliminate such restrictions, HelpSmith includes a built-in web server that allows you to test your Web Help system locally as if it was accessed from your final web server.
-The local web server runs automatically when you generate a Web Help system.
+HelpSmith includes a built-in web server that allows you to test your Web Help system on the local computer through the http:// protocol as if it was accessed from the final web server.

 If necessary, you can control and configure the local web server in HelpSmith settings as described in this topic.

-Copyright © 2007-2024 HelpSmith.com
+Copyright © 2007-2025 HelpSmith.com